suncoast-devs/handbook/lessons/react-state/lecture.md

 This is the reason that we **strongly** recommend always using an initial value for all of your `useState` hooks.

-If you _cannot_ set an initial value you must be consider the impact that allowing an `undefined` value in a state variable will have.
+If you _cannot_ set an initial value you must consider the impact that allowing an `undefined` value in a state variable will have.

 ---